trstlabs/intento/docs/contracts/cosmwasm.md

 In addition, like with other CosmWasm contract instances, contracts can also query other contracts.

-### Results
+### Contract Result
-Results can be queried by anyone.
-The last available result is can be queried through {RCP API URL}/compute/v1beta1/contract/{contract_address}/result .
+Cntract Results can be queried by anyone.
+It is basically a publicly viewable state of the private smart contract.
+The 'handleResponse' of an execution message gets saved on-chain.
+This is also the case for the AutoMessage.
+The Contract Result (last available result) is can be queried through {RCP API URL}/compute/v1beta1/contract/{contract_address}/result .

 As a developer you should keep this in mind in what you send back as information for each transaction.